 High intensity focused ultrasound (HIFU) for prostate cancer

-He has the longest and largest series of radical robotic prostatectomies in the UK, at around 2,500 procedures (Mail on Sunday August 2017).
-Mr Ogden performs up to two hundred operations a year and continues to be the highest volume robotic prostate surgeon at The Royal Marsden, where he was recruited in 2006 to set up and lead the robotic prostatectomy program.
+He has the longest and largest series of radical robotic prostatectomies in the UK, with thousands of robotic prostatectomies (Mail on Sunday August 2017).
+Mr Ogden is a high volume surgeon performing over a hundred operations a year.
+He was recruited to The Royal Marsden hospital in 2006 to set up and lead the robotic prostatectomy program.
 He was attracted to the hospital as a keen advocate of ‘active surveillance’ for prostate cancer, which was invented at the Marsden.

 Chris Ogden was the first UK urologist to present a peer reviewed paper at the national congress BAUS on 100 consecutive robotic prostate operations with full oncological and functional outcomes.
 His paper on his long term results of robotic prostate surgery was accepted and presented at the American Urological Association (AUA) Congress Meeting and awarded the prize for best paper.
 He is the first urologist in the world to compare consecutive cases of the ground breaking technologies of HIFU (High Intensity Focused Ultrasound) and robotics, presenting at the UK annual conference.
 He has been a part of the development of Focal day case surgery for treating certain forms of prostate cancer, completing the multi centre INDEX study into the effectiveness of focal therapy, due to be published in 2017.